What is the main source of law authorising this entity form?

 Involvement of notary, company register, governmental authorities

 A Pty Ltd Company must be registered with ASIC.
 It must register with the Australian Taxation Office and may be required to register for GST depending on the nature and scale of the business.
+Foreign companies may also be required to register the ownership of certain assets on the Register of Foreign Ownership of Australian Assets.

-Ordinarily a lawyer or accountant would assist with the incorporation of the Pty Ltd Company, but this is not a requirement.
+Ordinarily, a lawyer or accountant would assist with the incorporation of the Pty Ltd Company, but this is not a requirement.

 Timing (estimate)